oguzbilgic/oguzbilgic.github.com/_posts/2020-12-09-the-future-i-believe-in.md

 video conferencing technology.

-Usually, the application is what makes the biggest impact on our lives, however one should be very Open to different applications since believing in one application of the technology might result on missing other opportunities within the technology.
+Usually, the application is what makes the biggest impact on our lives, however one should be open to different applications since believing in one application of the technology might result on missing other opportunities within the technology.

+## Virtual / Mixed Reality

+First time I put oclus on, I couldn't stop thinking about what might be possible, and how much better it could get.

+It is even more exciting when the technology works and you can find 20 other things that can be improved.

+These headsets are chunky, some of them require cables, they are much slower compared to mobile computers, and they are doing a terrible job doing mixed reality.

+However, even with it's current form It's an incredible experience, which is why I believe virtual reality to become better and better every year.

+Eventually, I believe that these are going to replace our personal computers, phones and tablets.

+As someone spending most of my time looking at monitors, I would love to go for a walk outside while still checking out things I want to check out without taking my phone out.

+Even with current virtual desktop applications on VR headsets, you can get multiple monitors and a working physical keyboard, It can easily replace home office setups.

+Combining all this with the remote work phase we will go through, will make this technology grow exponentially.

+## Remote Work

+## Virtual Currency